Point evaluation in Paley--Wiener spaces: Geometric properties of the zero sets of extremal functions

 \subsection{Proof of Theorem~\ref{thm:zeroset}~(a) and~(b)}

-Recall that the first assertion, namely that the zeros of any extremal of \eqref{eq:extremalproblem} are real and simple, has already been established in Lemma~\ref{lem:zeros} above.
+Recall that the first assertion, namely that the zeros of any solution of \eqref{eq:extremalproblem} are real, has already been established in Lemma~\ref{lem:zeros} above.
 The parts (a) and (b) have similar proofs, but the latter is somewhat more refined (and relies on the former).

 \begin{proof}[Proof of Theorem~\ref{thm:zeroset} (a)] By symmetry, it is sufficient to consider zeros $t$ satisfying $t\geq1$.
-Consider $k \geq \max(2,4/p)$ consecutive zeros, say
+Consider $k \geq \max(2,4/p)$ consecutive zeros repeated according to their multiplicity, say